 Insert Sparklines in Excel

-Suppose that we have the temperature of different cities for next 7 days.
+Suppose that we have the temperature of different cities for the next 7 days.
 How can we graphically summarize temperature for each city in their respective cells?

 Before inserting sparklines, we need to enter the above data into Excel (range A2:H9 in our case).
 Then select the range (I3:I9) where we want our sparklines to show and click on the Insert tab.
 Then select Line in Sparklines group of commands.